wavemaker/docs/learn/react-native/integrating-sentry.md

 ## Using Sentry For Crash Reporting

-To send crush logs to Sentry, you will need to integrate the Sentry SDK into your WaveMaker application.
+To send crash logs to Sentry, you will need to integrate the Sentry SDK into your WaveMaker application.
 If you don't have Sentry project, create project on the [Sentry](https://sentry.io/).
 Sentry offers both free and paid plans with different levels of features and support.
 Once you created project in sentry, you will get DSN (Data Source Name).

 :::tip